-Named Executive Officer Target AICP (% of base salary) Threshold Target Maximum Bradley J. Dodson 100% No AICP award is achieved until Earned when an executive achieves 100% of his or her safety and financial Earned when performance results are above 100% of safety and financial Carolyn J. Stone 70% threshold is performance objectives performance objectives, with the Peter L. McCann 70% exceeded maximum being 120%, which would result in a payout capped at 200% of Allan D. Schoening 70% target
+Named Executive Officer Target AICP (% of base salary) Threshold Target Maximum Bradley J. Dodson 100% No AICP award is achieved until Earned when an executive achieves 100% of his or her Earned when performance results are above 100% of safety and Carolyn J. Stone 70% threshold is safety and financial financial performance objectives, Peter L. McCann 70% exceeded performance objectives with the maximum being 120%, which would result in a payout Allan D. Schoening 70% capped at 200% of target